-Every company must have a strategy to price its goods - it's a method to form the best price for a product or service.
-Your pricing strategy is a fundamental component to your marketing process as pricing can increase sales or send customers to your competitors.
-In a tough economic environment, pricing strategies are crucial.
-Data analytics provides a clear, consolidated view of your sales history, allowing you to make sound pricing decisions.
+Every company must have a model to price its goods - it's a method to form the best price for a product or service.
+Your pricing model is a fundamental task shared between the marketing and accounting teams as pricing can increase sales, drop margins or send customers to your competitors.
+In a tough economic environment, sound pricing models are crucial.
+A data analytics pricing model provides a clear, consolidated view of your sales history, allowing you to make strategic pricing decisions.

-Data analytics helps you to also include a variety of factors into your pricing strategy such as product life cycle, competition, and customer perceptions.
-It’s important to be able consider these when determining the best pricing strategy for your company.
-We've examined the three most common strategies: cost-plus, competitor-based, and value-based, and how data analytics can help manage each one across your customer base.
+Data analytics helps you to also include a variety of factors into your pricing model such as product life cycle, competition, and customer perceptions.
+It’s important to be able consider these when determining the best pricing model for your company.
+We've examined the three most common models: cost-plus, competitor-based, and value-based, and how data analytics can help manage each one across your customer base.

 Cost plus pricing

 When people think of the term ‘pricing model’, cost-plus pricing is what comes to mind.
 This is the simplest form of pricing as it is just a matter of pricing your products above cost.
 Simply total all of your costs and add the margin you want on top to determine the price.
 The benefit of this model is that there is no strategizing.
 There is very little data analysis or market research involved.
 Due to this, cost-plus pricing has been considered a good starting point for a new company with little overhead.

 However, cost-plus pricing is harder to manage over time as you may not be able to predict all of your costs since costs can fluctuate.
 If, for example, your company calculates your costs and adds a 15% margin, this may work well for the first quarter.
 But if some unexpected cost comes up, such as a supplier raising their prices, your margin may be cut to 10%.
 A data analytics solution will help manage these unforeseen costs and you can set up alerts to advise when margins drop beyond a set threshold.